MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/3-show-the-details/readme.md

 # Step 3: Show Location Details

-**Goal:** This guide will demonstrate how to display detailed information about a location when a user selects it from the search results.
+**Goal:** This guide demonstrates how to display detailed information about a location when a user selects it from the search results or clicks a POI on the map.
 The details will include the location's name and description, and the map will navigate to and highlight the selected location.

 **SDK Concepts Introduced:**

-* Responding to user interaction (click) on a search result.
+* Expanding the unified `handleLocationClick` function to trigger the display of detailed location information.
-* Retrieving and displaying location properties: `location.properties.name`, `location.properties.description`.
+* Retrieving and displaying specific location properties (e.g., `location.properties.name`, `location.properties.description`) within a dedicated details panel.
-* Using `mapsIndoorsInstance.selectLocation()` to visually select and highlight a specific location on the map.
-* Using `mapsIndoorsInstance.goTo()` to pan and zoom the map to the selected location.
+* Implementing UI state management to dynamically show and hide distinct views (search vs. details) within the panel.
-* Using `mapsIndoorsInstance.setFloor()` to switch the map to the floor of the selected location.
+* Applying `mapsIndoorsInstance.deselectLocation()` to manage map state when closing the details view.
-* Dynamically showing and hiding UI elements to switch between search view and details view.

 ## Prerequisites